La Asunción

-La Asunción was founded in 1565 by Captain Pedro González Cervantes de Albornoz.
-It is situated in a fertile valley surrounded by green hills, right in the center of eastern Margarita, where a fresher climate exist.
-It is the seat of the regional government.

 History

-In 1562, the Spanish villages of Espiritu Santo migrated to this hamlet to escape the marauding pirates and the tyrant Lope de Aguirre Spanish invaders.
-However, the pirates did not spare them, as later in 1566, the French pirates headed by Jean Bontemps completely razed the village which was further compounded by the English privateer John Hopkins.
-However, as it got re-established as a town, it was given the Coat of Arms and called a city.
-This was followed by the building of the Santa Rosa fort.
+In 1562, the Spanish villagers of Espíritu Santo migrated to this hamlet to escape the marauding pirates and the tyrant Lope de Aguirre.
+In 1566 French pirates headed by Jean Bontemps completely razed the village which was further devastated by the English privateer John Hawkins.
+However, the town was refounded, given a coat of arms, and called a city.

 La Asunción thus was founded in 1565, by Captain Pedro González Cervantes de Albornoz.
 Construction of the Santa Rosa de la Eminencia castle on a hill overlooking the city began on the orders of the governor, Juan Muñoz de Gadea, after the French buccaneer Marquis de Maintenon attacked the city in early 1676.
 The work was started on 24 March 1677 and finished c.
 1683, under the command of the field master Don Juan Fermin.
 La Asunción was involved in the Venezuelan War of Independence, and noted General Juan Bautista Arismendi married his wife Luisa Cáceres de Arismendi on December 4, 1814, in the city at the age of 39.
-Abandoned in 1935, twenty years later due to a local initiative the castle achieved the status of a War Museum.
-It was declared as a National Monument in 1965 by president Raúl Leoni.
+The castle was abandoned in 1935, but twenty years later achieved the status of a War Museum due to a local initiative.
+It was declared a National Monument in 1965 by president Raúl Leoni.

 Geography

-It is situated in a fertile valley surrounded by green hills in the Santa Lucia valley, in the center of eastern Isla Margarita.
+Surrounded by green hills, La Asunción is situated in the Santa Lucia Valley in the center of eastern Margarita Island.
 Porlamar is 6 miles to the south.
-It was then a secluded location considering its inaccessibility to pirates in the olden days.
-It is a fertile valley which is nurtured by the Cerro El Copey which rises in the mountains here.
+At the time of its founding this was a secluded location which provided some protection from coastal pirates.
+The fertile Santa Lucia Valley is nurtured by the Cerro El Copey which rises in the mountains here.
 A bridge across the Río Asunción was built in 1609, which existed until 1970 and provided entry to the town from the north.

 Demographics

-La Asunción, under the Nueva Esparta State (NES), had a population of 10,375 in 1981 and the recent figure as of 30 October 2010 was 28,309.
-The corresponding figure for the NES was 263,748 and 491,610.
+La Asunción, part of the state of Nueva Esparta, had a population of 10,375 in 1981.
+As of 30 October 2010, the population stood at 28,309.
+The corresponding figures for the state as whole are 263,748 and 491,610, respectively.